goessl/Tree/README.md

 data.
 Every node is also a tree consisting of itself and all of its children.

+This package includes JTreeWrapper that can be used to pass a tree to a JTree to be displayed graphically.

 ## Usage

 A new node/tree can be constructed with the data it should store.